thingraph/dwg-viewer-for-google-drive/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Submit a pull request

-## Troubleshooting

-### Common Issues

-1. **Authentication fails**: Ensure your Google API credentials are correctly configured and the domain is authorized
-2. **Files not loading**: Check that the Google Drive API is enabled in your Google Cloud Console
-3. **CORS errors**: Make sure your domain is added to the authorized origins in your OAuth 2.0 client configuration

 ### Development Issues